tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 An alternative formulation of the optimal portfolio can be derived as follows:
 $$\omega_{t+1} ^*=\arg\max
 \omega'\left(\mu+\beta\left(\omega_{t^+} - \frac{1}{N}\iota\right)\right) - \frac{\gamma}{2}\omega'\Sigma^* \omega \text{ s.t. } \iota'\omega=1.$$
-The optimal weights correspond to a mean-variance portfolio where the vector of expected returns is such that assets that currently exhibit a higher weight are considered as delivering a higher expected return.
+The optimal weights correspond to a mean-variance portfolio, where the vector of expected returns is such that assets that currently exhibit a higher weight are considered as delivering a higher expected return.

-## Optimal portfolio choice
+## Optimal Portfolio Choice

 The function below implements the efficient portfolio weight in its general form, allowing for transaction costs (conditional on the holdings *before* reallocation).
 For $\beta=0$, the computation resembles the standard mean-variance efficient framework. `gamma` denotes the coefficient of risk aversion $\gamma$, `beta` is the transaction cost parameter $\beta$ and `w_prev` are the weights before rebalancing $\omega_{t^+}$.